opengauss-mirror/docs/content/en/docs/installation/creating-an-xml-configuration-file.md

 >-   If the installation script is required to automatically create installation users, ensure that the configured directories are not coupled with the default user directories created by the system.
 >-   The openGauss and instance paths cannot contain double backslashes \(\\\\\) or the following characters: "|",";","&","$","<",">","`","\\","'","\"","{","}","(",")","[","]","~","*", and "?".
 >-   When configuring the database node name, run the  **hostname**  command to obtain the host name of the database node and replace  **node1\_hostname**  and  **node2\_hostname**  in the example with the obtained host name.
+>-   During **dcf_config** configuration, the roles include leader, follower, passive, and logger.
+The roles that can vote include leader, follower, and logger.
+During role networking configuration, at least three roles can vote.
+Therefore, at least three nodes are required in DCF mode.

 **Table  1**  Parameter description